-And we get spin filtered 8 states because of this term that we see here and there are the spin current that will be there and one gets a quantum spin Hall phase which is observed in the system and there is a quantized Hall conductance in the spin sector which we call it as quantum spin Hall conductance as opposed to the charge Hall conductance which is equal to 0 here.
+And so, some of the results are same with and without the Rashpa spin orbit coupling though they are quantitatively different and will have large application in terms of spin tronics if we apply or rather include this term.
+And as I said earlier this term is quite possible in a 2 dimensional perfectly 2 dimensional system which our graphene is now because there is an inversion symmetry breaking happening there which will give rise to an electric field and this the spin will couple to the electric field and so on.
+Ok we will just come to that in just a while.
+And we get spin filtered 8 states because of this term that we see here and there are the spin current that will be there and one gets a quantum spin hall phase which is observed in the system and there is a quantized hall conductance in the spin sector which we call it as quantum spin hall conductance as opposed to the charge hall conductance which is equal to 0 here.
 It is 0 because the system has time reversal symmetry and we have shown that how the system has time reversal symmetry earlier.

-So, the spin Hall conductance is quantized at a value which is E over 2 pi.
+So, the spin hall conductance is quantized at a value which is E over 2 pi.
 Let me try to derive this term that you see here the lambda r term and this is like how this sigma cross d i j and the z component of that come is what is important.
 I mean you have to take a note of this z component because we are writing a Hamiltonian whose eigenvalues will give energies.
 So, it cannot be just a vector.
 So, it will have a scalar and that z component makes it a scalar.

-So, we write down the wave function in the Wannier basis and the wave function is of this form where these c i s are the operators and these w s are the Wannier wave functions and the Wannier functions are localized at some sites which are given by this r i.
+Ok so we write down the wave function in the Vanier basis ok and the wave function is of this form where these c i s are the operators and these w s are the the Vanier wave functions and the Vanier functions are localized at some sites which are given by this r i.
 These obey the orthonormality condition which is given by this equation.
 Let us call this as equation 1 and this as equation 2.
+So, it is clear that it is w star which is a Vanier function r i minus r and the r j minus r where i and j are different sites will be equal to 0 and if i and j are same then that will lead to the normalization of the Vanier functions.
+Ok now this is well known that when you want to write derivatives on a lattice one does it like this that.